TommasoBrumani/TommasoBrumani/README.md

 👱‍♂️ I'm <b>Tommaso Brumani</b>, a `Machine Learning Engineer` with a Master of Science in `Data Science` and `Software Engineering`, who has a deep interest in MLOps and the practical application of Artificial Intelligence to real-world business problems.

-📚 I am currently working as a Machine Learning Engineer at `Ericsson`, and have recently graduated from the EIT Digital Master's Degree Program in `Data Science`, with a minor in `Entrepreneurship and Innovation`, at Aalto University and Politecnico di Milano.
-I am also in the process of studying to deepen my knowledge of MLOps and its implementation in leading cloud computing services platforms.
+📚 I am currently working as a ML Engineer at `Microsoft`, where I support Data Scientist by designing and implementing the MLOps infrastructure surrounding their models, automating the cumbersome steps of the model training and deployment process.

 ---
 <p align="center" style="font-weight:bold">